Syed-Afzal-S/Multiclass-Image-classifier-/README.md

 # Preparing a Dataset

-  This dataset contain total images of 2134 images, in which around 70% of images are used for training purpose, 22% of images used for validation data and remaining 8% is used for testing purpose.
+  This dataset contain 2134 images, in which around 70% of images are used for training purpose, 22% of images used for validation purpose and remaining 8% is used for testing purpose.

   * In this example we have used 6 classes namely [cats, dogs, salman, messie,sharukh, syed]